PentheusLennuye/mmai831/README.md

 ### B.2 Run

-This fires up a Jupyter Notebook that is accessible to any workstation on the local network.
+This fires up a Jupyter Lab server that is accessible to any workstation on the local network.
 To access, copy and paste the URL given in the output.
 ```
 ./runme.sh